seananderson/fish600/overview/manuscript.md

 # Simple rules for stock assessment simulation studies #

-Stock assessment simulation studies should be conducted with three 'Rs' in mind: relevance, realism, and reproducability.
-Though relevance will ultimately be determined by whether results and recommendations eminating from a study are are read and cited in future work, it is important than any simulation study ensure relevance to current trends and
+Stock assessment simulation studies should be conducted with three 'Rs' in mind: *realism*, *relevance*, and *reproducability*.
+Simulation studies should be realistic, that is, conducted in a manner that is reflective of real fisheries situations, and using methods that are alligned with, or slightly progressive of, current modelling trends.
+Though it can be tempting to test all possible combinations and permutations of life history dynamics, and to test vastly new methods, it is better to consider population dynamics that fall within the realms of published or observed limits, and to test methods that are widely accepted and in common use.
+This strategy will ensure your results and contributions are relevant.
+Though relevance will ultimately be determined by whether results and recommendations eminating from a simulation study are read by your peers and cited in future work, it is important that any simulation study ensure relevance to current trends and the needs of the research community.
+Finally, simulation studies that are fully reproducable are most likley to have an impact on ... <!-- Something from Paper on Reproducable research here, and a reference to that -->

+We offer the following general 'rules' for conducting effective and efficient stock assessment simulation studies:

 ## 1. Choose widely-used and current assessment models ##
 Stock assessment simulation studies are most relevant to research and management if they focus on the models and tools that are used in practice.
 In our studies we chose to focus on SS, which is a widely used integrated-assessment modelling framework, now used for the majority of stock assessments on the West Coast of the United States (REF).
 In other regions commonly used model frameworks will be different, but no less important.